-According to the Requester, the EIU and ICANN has not acted in compliance with a wide variety of processes, procedures, and rules, in particular ICANN's own By-Laws as well as the Applicant Guidebook at various stages of the CPE process and thereafter, which has materially affected Requester's Application for the .GAY gTLD and more in particular Requester's position for operating such new gTLD in favor of the gay community.
+According to the Requester, the EIU and ICANN has not acted in compliance with a wide variety of processes, procedures, and rules, in particular ICANN's own By-Laws as well as the Applicant Guidebook at various stages of the CPE process and thereafter.
+This has materially affected the Second CPE Report, the resulting Determination and Requester's Application for the .GAY gTLD, as well as Requester's position for operating such new gTLD in favor of the gay community.